This blog may contain affiliate links. Read our disclosure policy for more info.

 Two Bedroom Villas, on the other hand, have two bathrooms (one with a jacuzzi), two bedrooms, a balcony, and a rooftop terrace.

 This luxury eco-lodge in Costa Rica is also packed with amenities for added comfort.
 There’s a spa with a steam room and sauna where you can rejuvenate your mind and body.
 You can also join yoga classes, visit the gym to work out, or go for a swim in the pool.
+If you want to venture out, it’s also convenient to join one of the many tours of Manuel Antonio.

 If you want to get closer to nature, you may visit the center of the hotel known as Gaia Garden, to enjoy beautiful sights and sounds.
 You also have the option to visit Gaia SkyLounge, which offers a 360-degree panoramic view of the central Pacific and stunning sunsets, house-crafted cocktails, an array of wines, and mouth-water tapas.